The Female Wave in K-pop

 Jessi = SSENUNNIE

-Jessi is not new to the party of being a female solo artist, quite literally the opposite.
+Jessi is not a new Korean artist, quite literally the opposite.
 She debuted in 2005 but it was not until 2015 she really started making her name known to the public, both in South Korea and globally with the song called “SSENUNNI”.
 SSENUNNI/SSEN OENNI (쎈언니) means strong-minded woman or strong sister.
 In South Korea, you call a female older than you unni/eonni (언니) if you are also a female to show respect.
 (If you are male, you call a female older than you noona (누나)).
-The same year she released this single, Jessi was in the very first season of “Unpretty Rapstar”, a spin-off of the male version of the show “Show Me the Money”.
+The same year she released this single, Jessi was on the very first season of “Unpretty Rapstar”, a spin-off of the male version of the show “Show Me the Money”.
 The show is a reality competition show for rappers.
 She placed second on the show, but gained a lot of popularity amongst the audience which fired up her solo career.

 Jessi’s success has only climbed from there after she signed with P Nation, PSY’s music company (which we will come back to further down in the article).